🧰 The Typescript/Javascript SQL Toolkit

 • enabled (default: false): enables type generation via config

-sqlx-ts CLI Opitons
+sqlx-ts CLI Options

 To check the latest CLI options available, please run